chamisshe/CLoAn/README.md

 </details>

 #### Installing the Flores+ dataset
-For a start, we will work with `devtest` split of the Flores+ dataset.
+You will most likely will work with the `devtest` split of the **FLORES+** dataset.
 We cannot host the dataset on a public repository, therefore you will have to download the dataset from it's [source repository](https://github.com/openlanguagedata/flores?tab=readme-ov-file#download-the-dataset) yourself.<br>
 **Important:** Keep track of the path where you stored it, as you'll need to tell _CLoAn_ when you use the tool for the first time.

 ## Bugs and other Issues